We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 One week ago we went to a packrafting trip on the Emån River which is located in south-east of Sweden and flows into the baltic sea.
 We started our trip in Högsby and paddled all the way down to Påskallavik, spending one night in Fliseryd in our Hilleberg Anjan tent.

 In Högsby we inflated our Packrafts.
 Unfortunately, it was raining the whole morning but once we were in the Packraft it was fine.

 Konstantin in his yellow Alpacka Raft Denali Llama on the Emån river

 Finally, in the afternoon we also got some sun which lifted our spirit.

 Also the scenery changed from occasionally which made paddling even more interesting.

-There were even possibilities to manouver your packraft through kayaking slalom gates.
+There were even possibilities to maneuver your packraft through kayaking slalom gates.

 In Fliseryd we had to step out of the boat since there was a dam.
-We decided to walk a couple of kilometers and pitched our Hilleberg tent in a forrest.
+We decided to walk a couple of kilometers and pitched our Hilleberg tent in a forest.

 Our breakfast – Snickers and tea prepared with our backcountry boiler

 The next morning we continued our hike and passed by the official camping place Jungnerholmarna Fliseryd for caravans.
 It seems that there has been a production of batteries in the past and the whole area had been cleaned of toxic materials.